-- 3. Make the following inspections: - a.
+3. Make the following inspections:

+- a.
 Inspect for shipping and handling damages, such as broken lines, loose parts, disconnected wires, etc. - b.
+Inspect for oil at all refrigerant tubing connections and on unit base.
+Detecting oil generally indicates a refrigerant leak.
+Leak test all refrigerant tubing connections using electronic leak detector, or liquid-soap solution.
+If a refrigerant leak is detected, see following Check for Refrigerant Leaks section. - c.
 Inspect all field- and factory-wiring connections.
-Be sure that connections are completed and tight. - c.
-Ensure wires do not touch refrigerant tubing or sharp sheet metal edges. - d.
+Be sure that connections are completed and tight. - d.
+Ensure wires do not touch refrigerant tubing or sharp sheet metal edges. - e.
 Inspect coil fins.
 If damaged during shipping and handling, carefully straighten fins with a fin comb. - 4.
 Verify the following conditions: - a.
 See Outdoor Fan Adjustment section. - b.
-Make sure that air filter is in place. - Make sure that condensate drain pan and trap are filled with water to ensure proper drainage. - d.
+Make sure that air filter is in place. - c.
+Make sure that condensate drain pan and trap are filled with water to ensure proper drainage. - d.
 Make sure that all tools and miscellaneous loose parts have been removed.